VibrantStarling/Code-used-to-extract-bacterial-genomes-from-invertebrate-genomes/README.md

 * `pangenomics-and-phylogenomics.sh` - all code used to construct and analyse the genomes.
 Includes instrctions for: pangenome construction, phylogenetic analysis, network construction and metabolic prediction.
 This one needs to be worked through manually otherwise it will break.

 * `pheatmap-R-script.R` - R code used to make the metabolic heatmaps from metabolic predictions with pheatmap.
 Needs a tsv or excel file to run containing metabolic function in the first row followed by columns of pathway completion scores for each bacteria genome.
-I reccomend copy and pasting the code you need.
+I recommend copy and pasting the code you need.

 # Languages and Tools Used